budgefeeney/amixtureofmusings/posts/2016-05-19-associated-types-and-haskell.md

   getMonsterPositions (GameStateData _ mPoses) = mPoses
 ```

 This then solves our problem.
-The code that called `checkForCollisions`  has already chosen the particular type in the `GameState` family, and lets say it's `GameStateData`.
+The code that called `checkForCollisions`  has already chosen the particular type in the `GameState` family, and lets assume that it's `GameStateData`.

-The compiler next looks at `checkForCollisions`, but now it knows that sees that for the `GameStateData` implementaton of the `GameState` class, the associated type used for `getPlayer` is `PlayerData`, and which is in the `Player` typeclass.
+The compiler next looks at `checkForCollisions`, but now it knows that sees that for the `GameStateData` implementation of the `GameState` class, the associated type used for `getPlayer` is `PlayerData`, and it's in the `Player` typeclass.
 Hence the code type-checks, and the compiler has the information it needs to monomorphise it.

+And we've managed to do this while keeping `checkForCollisions` completely generic.

 ## Final Thoughts

 This only really rears it's head once you start making extensive use of type-classes.
 Since defining and altering types is so easy in Haskell, you can argue that there's no need for typeclasses.
-In fact, since abstraction bulks out code, and so can make it harder to read, there's an argument to be made _against_ the use of typeclasses.
+In fact, since abstraction bulks out code, and so can make it harder to read, there's an argument to be made _against_ the use of typeclasses for abstraction.

-However there are many Haskellers that use typeclasses as a way to write code in an "effectful" style (emulating the effects features in other pure functional languages like PureScript) and it's here that they can run into issues, as I did.
+However there are many Haskellers that use typeclasses as a way to write code their monadic code in an "effectful" style (emulating the effects features in pure functional languages such as [PureScript](http://www.purescript.org/learn/eff/)) and it's here that they can run into issues, as I did.

 In my case, I had a function like